Rajeev-86/Spam_Classification/README.md

 Regular Expressions (Regex): For text preprocessing.

 Live Demo
-You can access the live version of the app here: [spam Classifier app](https://spamclassifierbyrajeev.streamlit.app/)
+You can access the live version of the app here: [Spam Classifier app](https://spamclassifierbyrajeev.streamlit.app/)

 **Setup and Installation**
 Follow these steps to set up the project locally: